-3.1 Persons engaged in farming and the agricultural practices as defined in Section 3.2 of this rule and who meet the minimum threshold criteria for applicability of this rule as found in Section 3.1(a) - (f) must meet all applicable Required Agricultural Practices conditions, restrictions, and operating standards.
+3.1 Persons engaged in farming and the agricultural practices as defined in Section 3.2 of this rule and who meet the minimum threshold criteria for applicability of this rule as found in Section 3.1(a) - (g) must meet all applicable Required Agricultural Practices conditions, restrictions, and operating standards.
 Persons engaged in farming who are in compliance with these conditions, restrictions, and operating standards, as applicable, shall be presumed to not have a discharge of agricultural wastes to waters of the State.
 Compliance with the Required Agricultural Practice Rule is required if a farm:

+(a) is required to be permitted or certified by the Secretary, consistent with the requirements of 6 V.S.A.
+Chapter 215 and this rule; or

+(b) has produced an annual gross income from the sale of agricultural products of \$2,000.00 or more in an average year; or

+(c) is preparing, tilling, fertilizing, planting, protecting, irrigating, and harvesting crops for sale on a farm that is no less than 4.0 contiguous acres in size; or

-- (a) is required to be permitted or certified by the Secretary, consistent with the requirements of 6 V.S.A.
-Chapter 215 and this rule; or - (b) has produced an annual gross income from the sale of agricultural products of \$2,000.00 or more in an average year; or - (c) is raising, feeding, or managing at least the following number of adult livestock on a farm that is no less than 4.0 contiguous acres in size:
+(d) is raising, feeding, or managing at least the following number of adult livestock on a farm that is no less than 4.0 contiguous acres in size:

-(1) four equines;
+- (1) four equines;

-(2) five cattle, cows, or American bison;
+- (2) five cattle, cows, or American bison;

-(3) 15 swine;
+- (3) 15 swine;

-(4) 15 goats;
+- (4) 15 goats;

-(5) 15 sheep;
+- (5) 15 sheep;

-(6) 15 cervids;
+- (6) 15 cervids;

-(7) 50 turkeys;
+- (7) 50 turkeys;

-(8) 50 geese;
+- (8) 50 geese;

-(9) 100 laying hens;
+- (9) 100 laying hens;

-(10) 250 broilers, pheasant, Chukar partridge, or Coturnix quail;
+- (10) 250 broilers, pheasant, Chukar partridge, or Coturnix quail;

-(11) three camelids;
+- (11) three camelids;

-(12) four ratites;
+- (12) four ratites;

 (3) 30 rabbits;

-- (14) 100 ducks; - (15) 1,000 pounds of cultured trout; or - (16) other livestock types, combinations, or numbers as designated by the Secretary based upon or resulting from the impacts upon water quality consistent with this rule; or - (d) is raising, feeding, or managing other livestock types, combinations, and numbers, or managing crops or engaging in other agricultural practices on less than 4.0 contiguous acres in size that the Secretary has determined, after the opportunity for a hearing, to be causing adverse water quality impacts and in a municipality where no ordinances are in place to manage the activities causing the water quality impacts; or - (e) is managed by a farmer filing with the Internal Revenue Service a 1040(F) income tax statement in at least one of the past two years; or - (f) has a prospective business or farm management plan, approved by the Secretary, describing how the farm will meet the threshold requirements of this section. - 3.2 The agricultural practices on farms meeting the minimum threshold criteria set forth in Section 3.1 that are governed by this rule include: - (a) the confinement, feeding, fencing, and watering of livestock; - (b) the storage and handling of agricultural wastes principally produced on the farm; - (c) the collection of maple sap principally produced from trees on the farm and/or production of maple syrup from sap principally produced on the farm; - (d) the preparation, tilling, fertilization, planting, protection, irrigation, and harvesting of crops; - (e) the ditching and subsurface drainage of farm fields and the construction of farm ponds; - (f) the stabilization of farm fields adjacent to banks of surface water; - (g) the construction and maintenance of farm structures, farm roads, and associated infrastructure: - (h) the on-site storage, preparation, production, and sale of fuel or power from agricultural products or wastes principally produced on the farm;
+(14) 100 ducks;

+(15) 1,000 pounds of cultured trout; or

+(16) other livestock types, combinations, or numbers as designated by the Secretary based upon or resulting from the impacts upon water quality consistent with this rule; or

+(e) is raising, feeding, or managing other livestock types, combinations, and numbers, or managing crops or engaging in other agricultural practices on less than 4.0 contiguous acres in size that the Secretary has determined, after the opportunity for a hearing, to be causing adverse water quality impacts and in a municipality where no ordinances are in place to manage the activities causing the water quality impacts; or

+(f) is managed by a farmer filing with the Internal Revenue Service a 1040(F) income tax statement in at least one of the past two years; or

+(g) has a prospective business or farm management plan, approved by the Secretary, describing how the farm will meet the threshold requirements of this section.

+3.2 The agricultural practices on farms meeting the minimum threshold criteria set forth in Section 3.1 that are governed by this rule include:

+(a) the confinement, feeding, fencing, and watering of livestock;

+(b) the storage and handling of agricultural wastes principally produced on the farm;

+(c) the collection of maple sap principally produced from trees on the farm and/or production of maple syrup from sap principally produced on the farm;

+(d) the preparation, tilling, fertilization, planting, protection, irrigation, and harvesting of crops;

+(e) the ditching and subsurface drainage of farm fields and the construction of farm ponds;

+(f) the stabilization of farm fields adjacent to banks of surface water;

+(g) the construction and maintenance of farm structures, farm roads, and associated infrastructure;

+(h) the on-site storage, preparation, production, and sale of fuel or power from agricultural products or wastes principally produced on the farm;